 6. Please explain the concept behind M.A.D.
 (Mechanical Art Devices) Gallery – can MB&F still be called a watch brand?

-– M.A.D Galleries are already established in Geneva, Taipei, Dubai and Hong Kong… what about London, New York or Tokyo?
+– M.A.D Galleries are already established in Geneva, Taipei, Dubai and Hong Kong… What about London, New York or Tokyo?

 I hope that they will come one day, but I have to find the right people to partner with.
 These are not moneymaking operations.
-You rather need passion and dedication and you must love it for what it is.
+You rather need passion and dedication, and you must love it for what it is.

 7. In your own words, please explain the collections Horological Machines, Legacy Machines and Performance Art.
 How does each collection reflect your personality?

 9. The MB&F Lab is based in Geneva.
-You however live in Dubai.
+You, however, live in Dubai.
 Why is Switzerland so important for your brand and why is Dubai so important for you personally?

 There are two main reasons for this.
 I have built a company without any middle management.
-We are five directors and 21 people in direct line.
+We are five directors and 21 people in a direct line.
 So, everyone in my company is actually doing something effective for the company every day.
 There is no one who is paid to do nothing like just managing other people.
 When they come in the morning and start working, they can see the impact on the company in the afternoon.
 It gives them meaning and pride.
-I believe that is one of the many reasons they are happy at MB&F. I don’t want any middle management, therefore I can’t grow.
+I believe that is one of the many reasons they are happy at MB&F. I don’t want any middle management, and therefore, it can’t grow.